 If you think you’re seeing — or smelling, hearing, tasting, or feeling — things when you’re asleep, you may not be dreaming.
 It’s possible that you’re experiencing hypnagogic hallucinations.
+It’s more likely if you’re waking up in extreme fear that your hallucination was real.

 Hypnagogic hallucinations often cause confusion.
-This is because it can be hard to distinguish hallucination from reality.
+This is because it can be hard to distinguish hallucinations from reality.
 They create strong, intricate visual images in the mind that may be distorted in an unrealistic way.

 As a result, these hallucinations often cause fear.
 In some cases, they can even cause you to jump out of bed or accidentally injure yourself.